The Purge: Anarchy: Cast

 Tyler Osterkamp and Nathan Clarkson reprise their roles as Freak Purgers from The Purge in an uncredited capacity, while archive footage of Ethan Hawke, Rhys Wakefield, and Alicia Vela-Bailey as James Sandin, Polite Leader and the Blonde Female Freak Purger from The Purge is also shown over the end credits.

 Production

 On June 10, 2013, Universal Pictures and Jason Blum announced the development of the sequel, after the success of The Purge.
 Initially a release date was set for June 20, 2014, although this was later pushed back to July 18.
 Principal photography was underway in Los Angeles when Blumhouse Productions released their countdown promo art on January 1, 2014.
 Filming wrapped on February 10, 2014.

 Home media

 The Purge: Anarchy was released on Blu-ray, DVD, and Digital on October 21, 2014.
 The film was released on 4K UHD Blu-Ray on June 12, 2018.
+It grossed $12 million in home video sales.